Congrats! You are employed in Israel and either have been or will soon be paying into your pension.

 - For example, if a company normally offers a person 6.5% for תגמולי מעביד, then they can pay it as 1.5% disability and 5% תגמולי מעביד.

 - If the disability costs more, let’s say 2.5%, then the employer can pay 2.5% disability and 5% תגמולי מעביד (which, is 7.5%).

 - If disability costs more than 2.5%, the the employee must pay tax on the additional amount paid.
 Likewise if they total amount paid by the employer is more than 7.5% (ie, disability of 2.5% and additional תגמולי מעביד of 6%), then the employee must pay taxes on the additional 1.5%

 What does this mean?
 In short, this system will mean that employees will be “forced” into saving more, but will be rewarded greatly.
-After 2014, the average worker will easily be able to save over ₪ 5,000,000 shekels for his or her retirement – that’s the power of compound interest!
+At the current rates, the average worker will easily be able to save over ₪ 5,000,000 shekels for his or her retirement – that’s the power of compound interest!
 Compound interest and tax deductions also mean that your pension will contain anywhere from 20% – 30% of all the money you receive from your job over your lifetime.
 Let that sink in, 20% to 30%.
 Choosing your pension will most likely be the most significant financial decision of your lifetime.
 And if that isn’t enough pressure, it also includes the lion’s share of your life and disability insurance.